 The SNMP tab lets you set the details of an external SNMP manager that receives the metric status from Alerts through SNMP traps, and to configure a port through which you can perform SNMP Get commands.
-See "About setting Alerts SNMP connectivity" on page 176.
+See About setting Alerts SNMP connectivity.